rackerlabs/docs-cloud-identity/api-docs/getting-started/mfa-content/proc-mfa-enforce.rst

 Update user-level enforcement policy for multi-factor authentication
 --------------------------------------------------------------------

-Rackspace Identity and user administrators can use customize the multi-factor enforcement level for specific users by using the update multi-factor authentication settings operation.
+Rackspace Identity and user administrators can customize the multi-factor enforcement level for specific users by using the update multi-factor authentication settings operation.